YtnomSnrub/oolong/README.md

-# Kochai
+# Oolong
 A word builder using markov chains.